 As previously mentioned, the chemical formula antimony has the atomic number 51 and the symbol Sb (derived from the Latin word stibium).
 It’s primarily found naturally as the sulfide mineral stibnite, a glossy gray metalloid (Sb2S3).
 From olden history, people have used antimony compounds as powdered medicines and cosmetics, frequently referred to by the Arabic word kohl.
 In the West, Vannoccio Biringuccio’s description of the material dates back to 1540.

 China is the world’s major supplier of antimony and related compounds, with the Xikuangshan Mine in Hunan Province accounting for most of the output.
-Roasting accompanied by reduction with carbon or immediate reduction of stibnite with iron is the main process for extracting antimony from the stibnite.
+There are other worldwide sources of minimal traces of Antimony like South Africa, Canada, Turkey, etc.

 Today, it’s mostly employed for various end purposes, including ball bearings and fire retardants.